 The Hawthorne effect, also known as the observer effect, occurs when individuals modify their behavior, usually in a research or experimental setting, in response to their awareness of being observed.
 In other words, people don’t act how they normally do when they know they are part of a scientific or psychological experiment.
 This effect can become a confounding variable and can distort the conclusions drawn by a study.
 Their findings become bunk outside of an experimental context and don’t offer an honest assessment of human nature or the psyche in the real world.

 The data you generate online, however, is (mostly) free of this effect.
 You aren’t worried about someone judging you for what kinds of things you search on google, or what kinds of pornography you prefer to look at, or what kind of news sites you read.
 There is no clinical observer looking over your shoulder, just the nameless, faceless, formless entity of “The Internet”.
 The internet is a largely anonymous, judgement free zone that in many regards offers a glimpse into your truest self.
 Pure, unadulterated, unfiltered insight into our deepest insecurities, most pressing worries, and most taboo curiosities.
+You ask Google questions you’d never dream of asking another human.
 This makes the data being collected that much more valuable.

 And sure, you are probably aware that this data is being collected, or at least scrutinized, by someone, somewhere.
 And it certainly is.
 But that knowledge isn’t affecting how you interact with the internet as a whole.
 Nobody is censoring their own internet activity because they are afraid of some unknown repercussions.
 The police aren’t going to knock down your front door because you googled something inappropriate or taboo.
 And even if people are censoring themselves, it’s probably because they are trying to hide something nefarious or illegal.
 The threat of surveillance itself serves as a deterrent to illegal internet activity, and is one of the biggest reasons government and intelligence organizations have flocked to the platforms.